openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ### Project Acceptance Process
 * Projects are required to present their proposal at a CPC meeting
-* The CPC may ask for changes to bring the project into better alignment with the OpenJS Foundation (adding a governance document to a repository or adopting a more stringent Code of Conduct, for example).
+* The CPC may ask for changes to bring the project into better alignment with the Foundation (adding a governance document to a repository or adopting a more stringent Code of Conduct, for example).
  * The project will need to make these changes in order to progress further.
 * Projects get accepted via a 2/3 supermajority vote of the CPC.
 * The proposal document will be finalized as a project charter.
 This charter document must be included in the project's main repository.
 * The CPC will determine the appropriate initial stage for the project.
 The project can apply for a different stage via the review process.

 ## III.
 Stages - Definitions & Expectations
-Every OpenJS Foundation project has an associated maturity level.
-Proposed OpenJS Foundation projects should state their preferred maturity level.
-Projects of all maturities have access to OpenJS Foundation resources.
+Every Foundation project has an associated maturity level.
+Proposed Foundation projects should state their preferred maturity level.
+Projects of all maturities have access to Foundation resources.

-All OpenJS Foundation projects may attend CPC meetings and contribute work regardless of their stage.
+All Foundation projects may attend CPC meetings and contribute work regardless of their stage.

 *note: all stage names are tbd pending outcome of [#44](https://github.com/nodejs/bootstrap/issues/44#issuecomment-440026298)*

 ### At Large Projects (formerly 'Sandbox')
 **Definition**

 At Large projects are projects which the CPC believes are, or have the potential to be, important to the ecosystem of Top-Level Projects or the JS ecosystem as a whole.
 They may be early-stage projects just getting started, or they may be long-established projects with minimal resource needs.
-The At Large stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other OpenJS Foundation projects via the graduation process.
+The At Large stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other Foundation projects via the graduation process.

 **Examples**

-1. New projects that are designed to extend one or more OpenJS Foundation projects with functionality or interoperability libraries.
+1. New projects that are designed to extend one or more Foundation projects with functionality or interoperability libraries.
-1. Independent projects that fit the OpenJS Foundation mission and provide potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
+1. Independent projects that fit the Foundation mission and provide potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
-1. Projects commissioned or sanctioned by the OpenJS Foundation.
+1. Projects commissioned or sanctioned by the Foundation.
-1. Any project that realistically intends to join the OpenJS Foundation Incubation or Top Level Stages in the future and wishes to lay the foundations for that transition.
+1. Any project that realistically intends to join the Foundation Incubation or Top Level Stages in the future and wishes to lay the foundations for that transition.

 **Expectations**

 End users should evaluate At Large projects with care, as this stage does not set requirements for community size, governance, or production readiness.
-At Large projects will receive minimal marketing support from the OpenJS Foundation.
+At Large projects will receive minimal marketing support from the Foundation.
 Projects will be reviewed on an annual basis; they may also request a status review by submitting a report to the CPC.

 **Acceptance Criteria**

 To be considered for the At Large Stage, the project must meet the following requirements:
 * 2 CPC sponsors to champion the project & provide mentorship as needed
 * A presentation to at the meeting of the CPC
-* Adherence to the OpenJS Foundation IP Policy
+* Adherence to the Foundation IP Policy
 * Upon acceptance, At Large projects must list their status prominently on website/readme

 ### Growth Stage (formerly 'Incubating')